Qarik-Group/runbooks/services.md

 via your new Blacksmith, it has to be registered with Cloud Foundry, and enabled in the CF marketplace.

-If deployed with Genesis, the `register` addon makes this easy.
+The `register` Genesis kit addon makes this easy.

 ```
-$ genesis do my-env.yml register
+$ genesis do my-env register
 Running register addon for my-env
 authenticating to https://api.system.10.128.80.140.netip.cc as admin...
 Setting api endpoint to https://api.system.10.128.80.140.netip.cc...